edgio-docs/edgio-docs/guides/third_party_cdns.md

 ## Split Testing

-Moovweb XDN offers fully featured [split testing](/guides/split_testing).
+{{ PRODUCT_NAME }} offers fully featured [split testing](/guides/split_testing).
 When XDN is running behind another CDN, the CDN must be configured in a very specific way in order for split testing to work:

 1. Downstream CDN must be configured to not [cache](#section_caching) anything.
 2. The CDN must be configured to not affect any cookies that begin with [`xdn_`](split_testing#section_how_requests_are_routed).